MarckoAbhi/Chat-mern/README.md

 ## To create your own database going to mongodb compass and login there after login you create a new project .
 ## After that create deployment and now create cluster
 ## After creating cluster click on connect and click on driver
-## there you can see your monogoDB url , copy and paste in your env file MONGODB_URI=
+## There you can see your monogoDB url , copy and paste in your env file MONGODB_URI=

 ## To find JWT_TOKEN you can click on dropdown button at + button in your vs code terminal and click on Git Bash
 ## Now you type this CMD

 openssl rand -base64 32

-# now you find yor JWT TOKEN Copy and paste it in your .env file
+# Now you find yor JWT TOKEN Copy and paste it in your .env file

 #  Running Application
-## for Backend
+## For Backend

 cd Backend
 npm start